Federal (All States)

 More Info: Enrolled Act HB 56.

-All Arizona state employers are required to use E-Verify.
+As of December 31, 2007, all Arizona employers are required to use E-Verify.
 In addition, government contracts can only be issued to businesses using E-Verify.

 Colorado laws concerning public contracts for services (CRS 8-17.5-101 & 102, HB 06-1343) became effective in 2006.
 In 2008 they were amended by SB 08-193 to exclude certain services.
 The law requires contractors who enter into or renew public contracts for services with a state agency or political subdivision to participate in either E-Verify or the Colorado Department of Labor and Employment Program.